René Benko: Life

 Benko lives mainly in Innsbruck.
-He has married twice and has four children.
+He has married twice, is now married to the former model Nathalie Benko and has four children.
 Otherwise, little is known of Benko's private life.

 Part of his assets are held by Benko's private foundation, named "Laura" after his daughter Laura.

 In 2024, Benko was forced to sell his private yacht, Roma.

 It had been estimated in 2023 to be worth around 40 million euros.

 In June 2021, Benko's foundation purchased a Picasso painting, L'Étreinte (1969).
 The foundation authorised the New York–based auction house Sotheby's in October 2024 to sell the work; it was purchased in January 2025 for about 11 million euros.

 Network

 Before his bankruptcy, Benko maintained an extensive network of contacts in Austrian politics.
 Alfred Gusenbauer, former SPÖ chancellor, said he was friends with Benko.
 He was a member of the advisory board of Signa Holding.
 Susanne Riess-Hahn, former FPÖ vice chancellor, was also on Signa Holding's advisory board.